geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 The room is out of power.
 I mean, actually, not only is the room out of power, I think that if we used the power, if we ran all those boxes at full load, I think that room would get to 110 degrees.
 So we're going to have to do something about cooling.
-Um...
+Um..
 By the way, I don't know.
 We got a lot of people in the meeting today.
-I don't know if anyone's interested in coming to work here for the summer on supply chain management stuff, just tiny box management stuff, like physical computer builder kind of stuff, sales support, what else?
+I don't know if anyone's interested in coming to work here for the summer on supply chain management stuff, just TinyBox management stuff, like physical computer builder kind of stuff, sales support, what else?
 Everything having to do with the physical computers.
 Buying box fans from Home Depot and sticking them in the window.
 Alright, so we're re-imaging the boxes this week.